 Six Harmonies Pagoda

-Located on the north bank of the Qiantang River, Six Harmonies Pagoda was built in 970 to dispel the river's tidal bore, which was thought to be an evil manifestation.
-It was believed that unwanted natural phenomenon could be subdued by the building of pagodas, according to Buddhist understanding.
-Fortunately for tourism in Hangzhou the tidal waves don't seem to have been significantly suppressed, and still hold the world record of 9 meters (30 feet).
+The present 13-storied pagoda was renovated in the 26th year of Emperor Guangxu's reign of the Qing Dynasty (1644-1911).
+It was believed that any unwanted natural phenomenon could be subdued by the building of pagodas, according to Buddhist understanding.
+Fortunately for tourism in Hangzhou, tidal waves don't seem to have been significantly suppressed, and they still hold the world record of 9 meters (30 feet).